 - [Name of the church activity and date]

-If you would like to be more involved in the church community or want to offer your support, you will be most welcome.
-In that case, please contact the church office at [phone number].
+You are welcome to become more involved in the church community or offer your support.
+In that case, please get in touch with the church office at [phone number].

 May the Lord bless you and keep you.
 (Numbers 6:24-26)